-Salvation Army: you still have time to help those in need
+Salvation Army: You still have time to help those in need

-SAVANNAH, Ga, (WSAV) – The Salvation Army Red Kettle campaign is still in full swing although less time for fundraising this year between Thanksgiving and Christmas is prompting the organization to let the public know it is still trying to reach its fundraising goal.
+SAVANNAH, Ga.
+(WSAV) – The Salvation Army Red Kettle campaign is still in full swing, although less time for fundraising this year between Thanksgiving and Christmas is prompting the organization to let the public know it is still trying to reach its goal.

-At Walmart on Savannah’s Southside, you could hear the familiar bell outside the store
+At Walmart on Savannah’s Southside Friday, you could hear the familiar bell outside the store.

-We met Tyrone Owens there who talked to us about the help and support he has received from the organization since 2014.
+News 3 met Tyrone Owens there who talked about the help and support he has received from the organization since 2014.

-“They helped me and gave me the strength to believe in myself,” Owens told us.
+“They helped me and gave me the strength to believe in myself,” Owens said.

 “Since I’ve been at the Salvation Army, I graduated from the program and after I graduated some of the staff members saw something in me and they offered me a job.
-They gave me a chance,” he said.

-“I’m just grateful that I’m here, I’m grateful for the opportunity to give back some of what’s been freely given to me,” he said.
+They gave me a chance,” he said, adding, “I’m just grateful that I’m here, I’m grateful for the opportunity to give back some of what’s been freely given to me.”

 Now Owens says when you hear that bell, perhaps you can think about all the people like him who have benefited from the help and support offered by the Salvation Army.